Defining Quality in the Friesian Breed- Ster Ratings and More!

 By: Triple Crown Insider: Sammi Majors

 Have you ever seen a horse’s name and behind the name it said “Elite”, “Ster”, “Sport”, or “++” and not known what it meant?
-Any type of predicate like that are given based on inspections or how well either they or their offspring have done in sports.
+Any type of predicate like that is given based on inspections or how well either they or their offspring have done in sports.
 Those predicates can mean slightly different things based on the breed.
 In this blog, I will explain what the various predicates mean for the Friesian breed.

-First if you’re not at all familiar with what inspections are, you might be wondering what the purpose is?
-Horses are separated based on quality, and then given the different predicates based on that.
+First, if you’re not at all familiar with what inspections are, you might be wondering what the purpose is?
+Horses are separated based on quality and then given the different predicates based on that.
 They are judged on their exterior or conformation, movement, racial type, and depending on what they are going for, it can be based on sports aptitude, success in sports, offspring, or success of their offspring in sports.
 When babies are born and go to their foal inspection, they are entered into the foalbook.
 Based on the quality of the foal, they can get 1st, 2nd, 3rd, or no premie.

 Typically, horses do not go back for another inspection until they are 3 years old or sometimes older.
 At this time horses are eligible to be entered into the studbook.
-The first step for 3 year olds is Ster/Star.
+The first step for 3-year-olds is Ster/Star.
 In order to become Ster, mares and geldings are judged again on their exterior, movement in hand at the walk and trot, and height.
 In order to be eligible for Ster, the horse must be 156 cm or 15.1 hands.
 (In Europe, where the majority of the stud books are based at, they measure horses in cm).
 The same 1st, 2nd, or 3rd Premie ranking happens for ster as with the foals.
 If a mare or gelding are not of high enough quality to earn ster, they can be eligible for the studbook with no predicate.
 Studbook horses can receive 1st-no premie For stallions to become Ster, they are eligible to receive this title once they have had their first viewing for the stallion approval process at 2.5 years of age.
-If a stallion becomes Ster, and is then gelded, he keeps his Ster status.
+If a stallion becomes Ster and is then gelded, he keeps his Ster status.